We believe in humans

 We Never Give Up

-Translated 9 achieved a stellar triumph during the second leg of the Ocean Globe Race, crossing the finish line in Auckland on December 12, 2023, at 1:25 pm local time.
+Translated 9 achieved a stellar triumph during the second Leg of the Ocean Globe Race, crossing the finish line in Auckland on December 12, 2023, at 1:25 pm local time.
 In this leg from Cape Town to Auckland, Translated 9 demonstrated unparalleled skill, securing 1st positions in IRC, Line Honors, and the Flyer Class.
 Despite being the fifth slower boat in the fleet, Translated 9 now leads in IRC, potentially competing for Line Honors, and maintains dominance in the Flyer Class.
 The crew, led by co-skippers Marco Trombetti and Vittorio Malingri, exhibited resilience and strategic brilliance while navigating the treacherous Southern Indian Ocean, reaching a remarkable speed of 22.4 knots at one point.
-The crew's dedication and teamwork, evident in their collective efforts, significantly contributed to the resounding success of Translated 9 in this leg.
+The crew's dedication and teamwork, evident in their collective efforts, significantly contributed to the resounding success of Translated 9 in this Leg.
 From the third Leg, Marco Trombetti is continuing the challenge with the co-skipper Simon Curwen, demonstrating unwavering determination and seamanship.

 In a remarkable display of resilience and innovation, the Translated 9 team has overcome significant adversity after a forced withdrawal in the Falkland Islands due to two hull breaches caused by storms encountered near Cape Horn and is now back in the race, fully prepared and eager to tackle Leg 4 of the Ocean Globe Race with the ambition to win it.
 Marco Trombetti, has appointed Nico Malingri as co-skipper of the Translated 9 adventure joining co-skippers Vittorio Malingri, Simon Curwen, and Marco himself.